hakobtp/blog/math/algebra/prerequisites/1_Real_Numbers.md

 - $$ \pi $$ the ratio of a circle’s circumference to its diameter
 - $$ \sqrt{2} $$, the length of the diagonal in a square with sides of 1 unit

 Any number you choose is either a rational number or an irrational number—it can’t be both.
-Together, these two groups form the complete set of real numbers.
+Together, these two groups form the complete set of **real numbers**.

 Just like we did with integers, we can divide the set of real numbers into three groups: